105. FDA Regulations for IRBs with FDA Exemption Categories

-In compliance with FDA regulations at §56.106, the University includes the types of FDA-regulated products involved in the protocols reviewed by a University IRB.
+In compliance with FDA regulations at §56.106, the University includes the types of FDA-regulated products involved in the protocols reviewed by the University IRB.
 Decisions to review new types of FDA-regulated products or discontinuation of review of clinical investigations (or disbanding of an IRB) would be reported within 30 days of the change or discontinuation (or disbanding).

 FDA Requirements for IRB Membership, Functions, and Operations